eirianp/eirianp.github.io/presentation3-files/Erik.md

 You may also find it useful to always compile with -pedantic -Wall -Wextra.
 Your compiler is often smart enough to flag undefined behavior as well.
 What the compiler misses, Valgrind should catch.

 pulled from **http://maintainablecode.logdown.com/posts/245425-valgrind-is-not-a-leak-checker**

+All information pulled from the valgrind manuals: http://valgrind.org/docs/manual/cl-manual.html